Working at New York Life.

 How a company feels is important to consider as you search for career opportunities.
 You’ll be spending a lot of time at your new company—you want it to be a good fit.
-And New York Life feels different than other companies.
+And New York Life feels differently from other companies.
 We’re passionate about serving our customers.
 We collaborate.
 We give back.
 We deliver our best, but never at the expense of our values.
-If those things are important to you, then consider New York Life.
-We’ve been doing business like this for more than 165 years, and we keep getting better.
+If those things are important to you, then consider working for New York Life.
+We’ve been doing business like this for nearly 170 years, and we keep getting better.

 We think that working for a mutual company makes a difference.
 Learn why.

 So, what makes New York Life tick?
 We’ve boiled it down to nine qualities.
 They describe us at our best—how we make decisions, how we serve our customers, and most important, how we continue our legacy of success.
-Join us and help us to keep it going.
+Join us, and help us to “Keep Good Going.”

-We bring our “A” game, are prepared and know our stuff.
+- Accountability.
+We bring our “A” game, are prepared, and know our stuff.

-We have candid discussions with colleagues at all levels, do the right thing and act with integrity.
+- Authenticity.
+We have candid discussions with colleagues at all levels, do the right thing, and act with integrity.

-We have a deep and heart-felt passion about our work and the company’s success.
+- Conviction.
+We have a deep and heartfelt passion about our work and the company’s success.

-We aren’t just working hard, we’re focused on what we’re achieving.
+- Impact.
+We aren’t just working hard; we’re focused on what we’re achieving.

-We are all responsible for understanding our business strategies, business areas and markets.
+- Insight.
+We are all responsible for understanding our business strategies, business areas, and markets.

-A diverse organization is rich with different perspectives, ways of approaching our work and, above all, opportunities.
+A diverse organization is rich with different perspectives, approaches to our work and, above all, opportunities.
 It’s open.
 It’s flexible.
 It’s respectful.
 That’s what being diverse and inclusive means to us.
-Beyond valuing the differences among people such as ethnicity, gender, religion, disability, or sexual orientation, diversity at New York Life produces the best possible results for our people, our business and our community.
+Beyond valuing the differences among people such as ethnicity, gender, religion, level of ability, or sexual orientation, diversity at New York Life produces the best possible results for our people, our business, and our community.
 And that just makes us stronger.

 We’ve been recognized for our diverse workplace.
 Find out where.

-And you’ll find that at New York Life employees get involved and stay engaged.
+And you’ll find that at New York Life, employees get involved and stay engaged.
 The following organizations were started by and for employees.
-People volunteer their time to convene networking events and seminars, host special guest speakers, raise funds for worthy causes and mentor their colleagues.
+Employees and Agents volunteer to host networking events, seminars, and special guest speakers, raise funds for worthy causes, and mentor their colleagues.